 The Swiss brand has issued a “king of bling” member of its C1 Chronograph collection.
 Although being animated by an average self-winding caliber (some connoisseurs may find the choice of movement disappointing, but I would say that it is adequate since the mechanical part is not the main focus here,) the automatic Concord C1 Chronograph Amethyst (ref.
 0320100) is adorned with 217 amethysts totaling stunning (and quite taxing on your bank account) 13.8 carats.

 In January 2011, Concord will start selling its new C1 Radar automatic chronometer.
 As usual for the small brand, the new version of the C1 model sports a deliberately rugged, in-your-face design that may be just right for sports stars and other people who can afford to buy an eccentric wristwatch every now and then, but have already grown tired of blingy timekeepers crafted from all available alloys of gold and -optionally- covered with hundreds of diamonds.

-At the last Baselworld 2009 trade show that, as you may have already guessed, took place in the town of Basel, Switzerland, the American-run Swiss-based watchmaking company Concord has revealed a number of new models from their C1 family of deliberately rugged timekeepers.
-Among others, the new collection included an absolutely outrageous QuantumGravity, as well as some variations on their more practical C1 Chronograph family.
+At the last Baselworld 2009 trade show, Concord has revealed several new models from their C1 family of deliberately rugged timekeepers.
+Among others, the new collection included an outrageous QuantumGravity, as well as some variations on their more practical C1 Chronograph family.
 Predictably, they all looked good (or, at least, acceptable for someone who is into this kind of industrial design,) but it was the C1 Biretrograde (ref.
 0320045) collection that I liked the most.